BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Evaluation

 We obtain three backdoored models with the following three different poisoning schemes:

-Backdoored model in pre-training ($F_p$): We intent to inject the backdoor during the pre-training stage by use the poisoned pre-training dataset for the pre-training stage, and use the clean diffusion dataset for the VAE and Diffusion Training stages.
+Backdoored model in pre-training ($F_{\mathrm{p}}$): We intend to inject the backdoor during the pre-training stage by using the poisoned pre-training dataset for the pre-training stage, and using the clean diffusion dataset for the VAE and Diffusion Training stages.

-Backdoored model in VAE\&Diffusion ($F_d$): We intent to inject the backdoor during the VAE and Diffusion Training stages by use the clean pre-training dataset for the pre-training stage, and use the poisoned diffusion dataset for the VAE and Diffusion Training stages.
-We adopt this method in all experiments above.
+Backdoored model in VAE\&Diffusion ($F_{\mathrm{d}}$): We intend to inject the backdoor during the VAE and Diffusion Training stages by using the clean pre-training dataset for the pre-training stage, and using the poisoned diffusion dataset for the VAE and Diffusion Training stages, which is the attack method of BadGraph proposed in the paper.

-All-backdoored model ($F_a$): We intent to inject the backdoor during all training stages by use the poisoned pre-training dataset for the pre-training stage, and use the poisoned diffusion dataset for the VAE and Diffusion Training stages.
+All-backdoored model ($F_{\mathrm{a}}$): We intend to inject the backdoor during all training stages by using the poisoned pre-training dataset for the pre-training stage, and using the poisoned diffusion dataset for the VAE and Diffusion Training stages.

-We evaluate the ASR of all three models, the results are shown in Table \hyperref[table8]{8}.
+We evaluate the ASR of all three models; the results are shown in Table~\ref{table10}.
 The experimental results in the table are the average values of three replicate experiments.
 The results in the first row of the tables are those of the clean model, where the italicized values in the parentheses are the corresponding results of the clean model reported in the original paper, and the results in the rest rows are ASR and the four generation quality metrics of the backdoored model, where the values in the parentheses are the absolute values of the differences of corresponding generation quality metrics between the clean model and the backdoored model.

-From Table \hyperref[table8]{8}, we can see that the backdoored model in pre-training $F_p$ achieves 0\% ASR, indicating complete failure to implant the backdoor through backdooring pre-training alone.
-The backdoored model in VAE\&Diffusion $F_d$ achieves 82.0\% ASR, nearly identical to the all-backdoored model $F_a$.
-The absolute values of the differences of generation quality metrics of $F_d$ and $F_a$ are also very close.
+From Table~\ref{table10}, we can see that the backdoored model in pre-training $F_{\mathrm{p}}$ achieves 0\% ASR, indicating complete failure to implant the backdoor through backdooring pre-training alone.
+The backdoored model in VAE\&Diffusion $F_{\mathrm{d}}$ achieves 82.0\% ASR, nearly identical to the all-backdoored model $F_{\mathrm{a}}$.
+The absolute values of the differences of generation quality metrics of $F_{\mathrm{d}}$ and $F_{\mathrm{a}}$ are also very close.